jyturley/cooking/main/README.md

 2. Rub salt all over the skin.
 When applying, roll the slab so that the streaks open up, letting the salt trap in between.
 3. Preheat oven to *355F*
 4. Cut fennel into course pieces.
 Big enough to eat with a fork, but small enough to be included in a chunky sauce.
 5. Add generous amounts of olive oil in the sauce pan.
-Add chopped fennel, crushed garlic, and a handful of fennel seeds to a sauce pan over medium-high heat.
+Add chopped fennel, crushed garlic, cardimom seeds, star anise, and a handful of fennel seeds to a sauce pan over medium-high heat.
+6. Sear the pork belly skin side on the sauce pan for 1-2 minutes.
+The skin should be golden-brown and crispy after this.
+7. Flip the pork belly and add more fennel seeds in between the diamond etches.
+8. Add white wine and let it reduce until the alcohol burns off.
+9. Add stock to the sauce pan until it almost fully immerses the pork belly, leaving the skin exposed.
+10. Leave in oven and bake for 2-2.5 hours.
+This depends on how much stock you ultimately end up using.
+Leave in the oven until the liquid level is almost completely reduced.
+11. Place the pork belly on the serving dish.
+Use a piece of bread to remove all the extra oil left in the sauce pan.
+12. Add a dallop of mustard, stir, and use that as a sauce.
+11.
 ### Resources
 - [Gordon Ramsay's Cooking Video](https://www.youtube.com/watch?v=9biIOtEYeHc)